 Dan grew up with the sea in his blood.
 Snorkelling and rock pooling as a youngster he first learned to dive at the age of 13 and hasn't stopped since.
 Dan has an unending fascination with the marine eco system and everything it contains, something that still grows to this day.

 Dan has twice won the British Underwater Photographic Championship and was awarded British Underwater Photographer of the Year in 2016.
 Dan's images regularly feature in the the winners circle of this very competition.

-As a co-founder of the Underwater Photographer of the Year competition, and the UPY 'IT guy', Dan plays a pivotal role in the smooth running of the competition.
+As a co-founder of the Underwater Photographer of the Year competition, the UPY 'IT guy' and competition Administrator, Dan plays a pivotal role in the smooth running of the competition.
 The UPY website, and bespoke competition management system, is hand-coded by Dan.
 As well as the public-facing web site there is a complex image management system sitting behind the scenes.
-This makes it possible to process and judge the 4000+ images the competition receives in such a short time-frame; as well as telling every single photographer how far through the competition their images made it, and facilitating communications to our global network of winners and media partners.
-(From me: I'm really quite proud of how my site works, and thank you to the few of you who appreciate it, you're awesome.)
+This makes it possible to process and judge the 5000+ images the competition receives in such a short time-frame; as well as telling every single photographer how far through the competition their images made it, and facilitating communications to our global network of winners and media partners.

 Saeed Rashid lives on the south coast of England, not far from the sea, where he lectures in Design and Photography at Bournemouth University.
 He learnt to dive over 20 years ago and has been taking underwater photographs for about 15 of those, progressing from a simple point and shoot film camera to his latest Nauticam DSLR system.